cloverhub/Udacity-FS-Nanodegree-Project-1-Movie-Trailer-Website/README.md

-# Project 1: Movie Trailer Website - Dinosaur Movies
+# Project 1: Movie Trailer Website: Dinosaur Movies - Shawn Clover
 This is project 1 for the Udacity Full Stack Nanodegree.
 It uses Python to generate a movie trailer website for my daughter's favorite dinosaur movies.

+## What is Does
+This is a Python program that takes titles, box art, and YouTube trailers and generates an html file that opens in the user's web browser.
+The web site displays movie titles and box art and displays the YouTube trailer when each of the box arts are clicked.

+## Required Libraries and Dependencies
+The following must be installed:
+- Python 2.*.
+- A modern web browser.

 ## Files Included
 - media.py: this creates a Python movie class for movie properties including titles, box art, and YouTube trailers